evmcnb/quartz/content/Pearls/Diverticular disease.md

 * Diarrhoea, n&v,
 * Rectal bleeding
 * Raised CRP
+* mural thickening of the colon and pericolic fat stranding in the sigmoid colon seen on CT

 > [!warning] NICE Management of Uncomplicated Diverticulitis in Primary Care
 > - Oral co-amox for 5-7 days
 > - [[Pearls/Paracetamol|Paracetamol]]
 > - Only take in clear liquids (no solid food) until symptoms improve - usually 2-3 days

+Step up to: IV ceftriaxone + metronidazole if unresolved

 **Acute complications**